 For one week give yourself “a personal “fridge and pantry cleanout” challenge to use every last item in the fridge, freezer(s), pantry, and storage shed until [you] can see the back of them.”
-Daddypotamus and I do this sometimes when we have an have an unexpected car repair or something come up.
-Our budget is usually fine without out the challenge, but it makes me feel better.
+Daddypotamus and I do this sometimes when we have an unexpected car repair or something come up.
+Our budget is usually fine without the challenge, but it makes me feel better.

 17. Buy Direct From Your Farmer or Rancher

-Back in Texas I bought 1/8 of a cow for an average price of $5.50 per pound.
+Back in Texas, I bought 1/8 of a cow for an average price of $5.50 per pound.
 This included more expensive cuts like ribeyes and New York Strips, which sold at my local Whole Foods for $16-$19/lb.
-The savings was huge, and since there was no middle man the rancher got to keep more of his hard earned cash.
+The savings was huge, and since there was no middle man the rancher got to keep more of his hard-earned cash.

 18. Join A Co-Op (Or Form One!)